GPII/windows/settingsHelper/README.md

 ## Limitations

 * Relies heavily on undocumented behaviour.
-* Various settings are applied asynchronously, with no apparent completion callback.
 * Some settings crash.
 * The availability of settings depends on the exact Windows version.